anthonychu/durable-entities-agents/README.md

     Capital's heartbeat.
     ```

-4. Make a follow-up request in the same session, it remembers that we're talking about the capital of Canada:
+4. Make a follow-up request in the same session, it remembers that we're talking about the capital of Canada and responds with that context:

     ```http
     POST http://localhost:7071/api/run_agent/haiku_agent/session123